gocd/docs.go.cd/gocd_on_kubernetes/designing_a_cd_pipeline/creating_a_build_pipeline.md

 ---
 # Create a pipeline to build and publish your application artifact

 In this section, we cover how to design CD pipelines that build and publish application [artifacts](https://docs.gocd.org/current/introduction/concepts_in_go.html#artifacts).
+For this example, you'll need a [Dockerhub](https://hub.docker.com) account.

 ## Build an application artifact